TG - Adventures in Education

 PLEASE INQUIRE IN NOVEMBER FOR THE FOLLOWING YEAR'S APPLICATION AND PREREQUISITES or visit http://aauwgnb.org/scholarship.

 Council of Catholic Women, St. William Catholic Church, Naples, FL

 For Collier County residents who plan to further their education at a Catholic college or university.
 Preference is given to a St. William parishioner.
 For scholarship application, contact the Financial Aid Office.
-Second and Third students are eligible to apply.
+High school graduates and college students are eligible to apply.
 Deadline is May 1.

 Real Estate Investment Society of SW Florida

 The Real Estate Investment Society of SW Florida offers a renewable scholarship of up to $2,500 per year.
 The purpose is to provide scholarship funds for students attending the participating institutions who have an interest in a career associated with the real estate industry.
 Areas of study can include landscaping; engineering; real estate; appraisal; legal; accounting; development; insurance; etc. For details and application information please go to http://reis-swfl.org/scholarships.html